CARE Staff

 Olivia Erickson

-Olivia Erickson is a junior undergraduate student at the University of Wisconsin—Madison School of Nursing.
+Olivia Erickson is a senior undergraduate student at the University of Wisconsin—Madison School of Nursing.
 She co-leads the student Geriatric Interest Group and provided research support for a national nursing home reform initiative.
 Her other experiences include volunteering with the Red Cross and at a nursing home, and leading an after-school science class for elementary school students.
 Olivia is passionate about the care of older adults and eager to gain knowledge about the research process.

 Valerie Hiltbrand